-Recently the lid on my old ThermoServer was damaged and I didn’t want to have a demo just to be able to get a new one and so I bought a ThermoBoss (you can see it here) and I’ve actually found the quality and size to be far superior.
+Recently the lid on my old ThermoServer was damaged and I didn't want to have a demo just to be able to get a new one and so I bought a ThermoBoss one and I've actually found the quality and size to be far superior.

 TM6 VS TM5 (and TM31) Comparison